kcl-lang/.github/profile/README.md

 [KCL](https://github.com/KusionStack/kcl) is a constraint-based record & functional language mainly used in configuration and policy scenarios.

+## What is it for?

++ Generate low-level static configuration data like JSON, YAML, etc.
++ Reduce boilerplate in configuration data with the schema modeling.
++ Define transformers and constraints for configuration data and templates and mutate/validate them automatically.
++ Organize, simplify, unify, and manage large configurations scalably without side effects.
++ Used as a platform engineering language to deliver modern apps with [KusionStack](https://github.com/KusionStack).

+## Community

 See the [community](https://github.com/kcl-lang/community) for ways to join us.